Disclosure: When you purchase a service or a product through our links, we may earn a commission. Read more...

 Edit Your Blog Post

-Last but no least, you should edit your blog posts before going public.
+Last but not the least of my blogging tips, you should edit your blog posts before going public.
 Make sure you avoid repetition, read it out loud even if it feels a bit off and ask a friend to provide some feedback.
 You don’t need to be a perfectionist, though you should remember to correct grammar and spelling mistakes because I’m sure there will be some Grammar Nazis out there waiting to catch something and comment about it.

 After you make the corrections, give your post a final proofread.
 All good?
 Great!
 Now you can publish and become famous!